mschlupp/Kaggle/README.md

 # Available competitions

 ## TalkingData
 Competition about mobile data.
 The goal is to predict the gender and age based on data from smartphones.
-This competition is tackled with open source **Python3** libraries.
+This competition is tackled with open source **Python3** libraries and uses jupyter notebooks to document steps.

 ---
 ---